sunaku/tork/README.md

 Configuration
 -------------

-test-loop looks for a configuration file named `.test-loop` in its working directory.
+test-loop looks for a configuration file named `.test-loop` in the current working directory.
 This configuration file is a normal Ruby script which can define the following instance variables:

 * `@overhead_file_globs` is an array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.